top of page

 Jonathan Kang

-Jonathan is a 2nd-year doctoral student in the Counseling Psychology program.
-His research interests are focused on the intrapersonal, interpersonal, and societal impacts of power, privilege, and oppression on mental and emotional well-being for members of advantaged groups, marginalized groups, and their intersections.
+Jonathan is a fifth-year doctoral student in the Counseling Psychology program.
+His research is generally focused on the psychology of power, privilege, and oppression, and the impacts of hegemony and social injustice on mental health.

 NAYOUNG CHO.jpeg